cycloptux/GiselleBot-Documentation/docs/source/guides/1-administration.rst

 .. note::
     The time code format uses mo/w/d/h/m for months/weeks/days/hours/minutes.
 Any command that uses a timecode in any module follows this format.
 For example, if you use 1d3h2m as the time code, that lets the bot know that it should be 1 day, 3 hours, and 2 minutes.
 More info in :ref:`timecode`.

-Self Assignable Roles
+Self-Assignable Roles
 ---------------------

 .. seealso::
     Different use cases of the same topic are described in :ref:`guide-self-assignable-roles`

 One of the most complex modules of the bot, this allows you to configure roles that users can assign to themselves via the bot.
-It is strongly recommended to read the full documentation on self assignable roles.
+It is strongly recommended to read the full documentation on self-assignable roles.
 This section will cover only the basics.

-Self assignable roles are used for many reasons.
+Self-assignable roles are used for many reasons.

 * Users may want to opt in or opt out of specific channels.
 By allowing specific roles access (or excluding them) via channel permissions, users have control over which channels they can or can't see.
 * Users may want to change their Discord name color.
 By creating roles with a variety of colors, users can self assign a color of their choice
 * Users may want to volunteer for certain duties.
-For example, creating a taggable @Helper role and making it self assignable allows people to volunteer to be tagged if they need help.
+For example, creating a taggable @Helper role and making it self-assignable allows people to volunteer to be tagged if they need help.
 * Users may want to opt in for notifications.
 For example, instead of using @everyone for server updates, you can create a taggable @Server Updates role.
 Users can then opt in to this role and be tagged if there are updates about the Discord server

-Setting up Self Assignable Roles - Basics
+Setting up Self-Assignable Roles - Basics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this bot, you can assign any number of roles to a group of self assignable roles like so
+In this bot, you can assign any number of roles to a group of self-assignable roles like so

 .. parsed-literal::